 ALERT: This program has been changed effective February 2019 for exchanges occurring in the 2019-2020 academic year.
 Here’s why.

-The Mobility Bursary for Exchanges is primarily for students who:
+The Mobility Bursary for Exchanges is primarily for undergraduate students who:

 - are approved for an exchange semester(s) abroad (where you study at one of McGill’s partner universities while earning credits and paying tuition to McGill)